beyzasenoll/Home-Credit-Default-Risk-Analysis/README.md

 During the model training process, feature selection was applied to improve model performance.
 Techniques like **LOFO (Leave-One-Feature-Out) importance** were used to identify the most impactful features, which significantly contributed to boosting the model's performance.

-## Hyperparameter Optimization
+## Hyperparameter Optimization with Optuna

-I used **Optuna** for hyperparameter optimization to fine-tune the LightGBM and CatBoost models.
-This process helped to maximize the AUC score by finding the optimal combination of hyperparameters.
+I used **Optuna**, a framework for hyperparameter optimization, to fine-tune both LightGBM and CatBoost models.
+Optuna’s efficient search space exploration allowed me to find the best combination of hyperparameters, which maximized the AUC score.

 ### Key Results